-- Always plan research well in advance the Library gets very busy when assignment submission dates are due and at exam time and the material for your research may not be available. - Books which are essential course reading are located at the Open Reserve area on Q floor.
-You may choose your book and issue it to yourself at the Open Reserve self-issue machine.
-It is available for consultation within the Library and may be borrowed for a period of 4 hours.
-External Readers may not borrow Open Reserve material. - Alternatively, some books may be available on a short loan basis for a maximum duration of 5 days.
-It may be the case that you need to organise an interlibrary loan, which can take a number of days/weeks to arrive at UCC. - Around exam time, it is best to arrive at the library early in the day.
+- Always plan research well in advance the Library gets very busy when assignment submission dates are due and at exam time and the material for your research may not be available. - Some books may be available on a short loan basis for a maximum duration of 5 days.
+It may be the case that you need to organise an interlibrary loan. - Around exam time, it is best to arrive at the library early in the day.
 That way, you have a choice of available seating (remember, some areas can be noisier than others e.g. close to doors/walkways), and you have better access to resources like computers, as well as books etc. - Bear in mind that library space is limited.
-If you vacate your seat for longer than a half an hour your study materials will be removed. - Please see the visit https://libguides.ucc.ie/library for information on accessing the library during Covid-19.
+During exam time we use a Space Hogging initiative to provide a fairer seat occupancy at peak times.
+If the space is unattended for 60 minutes then items will be removed.
+See https://askus.booleweb.ucc.ie/faq/186976.